tantaman/strut/README.md

 This project intends to create an extensible, maintainable, and clean editor for authoring ImpressJS presentations.
 I hope this project can also serve as an example of a browser based rich client as the project matures.

+Don't know what ImpressJS is?
+Check out the ImpressJS demo presentation: http://bartaz.github.com/impress.js/#/bored And here is a video of the very first version of Strut: http://www.youtube.com/watch?v=zA5s8wwme44

 ### Prior Art ###

 Whats the difference between ```Strut``` and ```Impressionist```?